TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 **Bonus points**: If you look closely at the Flye program call in the sbatch script above, you can see that we're passing the "--meta" argument.
 By investigating the Flye documentation (https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md), can you explain briefly what the "meta" mode does, and argue why we want to use it in this setting?

+Flye takes a very long time to run.
+As you can see in the batch script for Flye we allocated more than a days worth of running time.
+If you don't want to wait that long, you can copy the results from the demo directory: "/mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/flye/".

 ---